DenOfEquity/Sana-for-webUI/README.md

 <details>
 <summary>Change log</summary>

+#### 17/01/2025 ####
+* add option for alternative CFG calculation.
+'0' button toggle, +50% inference time, PAG takes priority.

 #### 11/01/2025 ####
-* add 4K model (unlikely to work until diffusers adds VAE tiling)
+* add 4K model (unlikely to work until diffusers adds VAE tiling);
-* changes to model loading so VAE only downloaded once regardless of how many models are used
+* changes to model loading so VAE only downloaded once regardless of how many models are used;
-* and should not download the fp32 transformer models anymore (not sure why pipeline.from_pretrained() loading ignored the variant specified, but loading the transformer separately avoids the issue)
+* and should not download the fp32 transformer models anymore (not sure why pipeline.from_pretrained() loading ignored the variant specified, but loading the transformer separately avoids the issue).

 #### 01/01/2025 ####
-* add initial sampler selection, not sure how many will work yet. *Euler* and *Heun* need more steps than *DPM++ 2M*.
+* add initial sampler selection, not sure how many will work yet. *Euler* and *Heun* need more steps than *DPM++ 2M*;
-* add rescale CFG, can be very effective
+* add rescale CFG, can be *very* effective.

 #### 26/12/2024 ####
-* fixes for gallery, sending to i2i
+* fixes for gallery, sending to i2i.

 #### 25/12/2024 (2) ####
-* add complex human instruction toggle (CHI button), for automatic prompt enhancement.
+* add complex human instruction toggle (CHI button), for automatic prompt enhancement;
-* avoid unnecessary text encoder load if prompt hasn't changed
+* avoid unnecessary text encoder load if prompt hasn't changed.

 #### 25/12/2024 ####
 * add control of shift parameter.
 From initial tests doesn't seem as useful as with Flux or SD3.

 #### 24/12/2024 (2) ####
-* added PAG and some sort of i2i
+* added PAG and some sort of i2i.

 #### 24/12/2024 ####
 * first implemention.
 2K models need ~16GB VRAM for VAE.